Test a network connection.

 The (inter)network layer should never treat packets differently depending on the data contained in the data portion.
 Unfortunately, data-dependent

 problems have been known to sneak into networks and remain undetected for long periods of time.
 If you have a data-dependent problem you will probably have to do a lot of testing to find it.
-If you are lucky, you can manage to find a file that either can't be sent across your network or that takes much longer to transfer than other similar length files.
+If you manage to find a file that either can't be sent across the network or that takes much longer to transfer than other similar length files.
 You can then examine this file for repeated patterns that you can test using the -p option of ping.

 The Time To Live, (TTL) value of an IP packet represents the maximum number of IP routers that the packet can go through before being thrown away.
 In current practice you can expect each router in the Internet to decrement the TTL field by exactly one.